nishantb1/ticket-verification-app/pythonanywhere_deployment.md

    - Check that upload directories exist and are writable

 3. **OCR/PDF Issues:**
-   - `pytesseract` and `pdf2image` may not work on PythonAnywhere
+   - `pytesseract` and `pdf2image` are essential for receipt analysis
-   - The app will function without OCR, but receipt processing will be manual
+   - If they fail to install, the app will still work but OCR will be disabled
+   - You can manually process receipts without OCR

 4. **Database Issues:**
    - Make sure `tickets.db` has proper read/write permissions
-   - Try running the database initialization script
+   - Run the database initialization script
+   - Check that the database file exists and is accessible

+5. **WSGI Configuration Issues:**
+   - Make sure the WSGI file is pointing to `backend/api.py` instead of `app.py`
+   - Check that the path in the WSGI file matches your actual repository path
+   - Verify that `backend/api.py` exists in your repository

 ### API Endpoints